minhhoangbui/minhhoangbui.github.io/_posts/2019-09-06-pose-extraction.md

 Each has its own perks:
 - Top-down method: In case of multi-people case, we need to employ the human detection model to explore all the bounding boxes containing person.
 So in this case, the processing time is proportional to the number of people is this frame.
-However, this model is accurate as it can resolve the occlusion in many cases.
+However, this model is accurate as it can resolve the occlusion and overlapping in many cases.
 - Bottom-up method: This model could detect the joints of many people at once.
 In order to connect joints from different people, this architecture also predicts joints connection.
 Even though this method guarantees stable speed during inference, its performance in term of accuracy is poor.